readyready15728/misc/agonia-notes.md

 - I might want to start training weapons other than the one I started with to gain evolution points.
 (After reaching hard cap on the initial weapon skill I suppose.)
+- Fleeing can only be trained in the capital or using Ancient Relics in the Ancient Academy.